New Town to Historic St. Charles to Katy Trail

 Boyle Avenue to Sarah Avenue

-This first segment of the Brickline Greenway (formerly known as the Chouteau Greenway), which will connect Forest Park to the Gateway Arch and provide connections to Fairgrounds Park and Tower Grove Park, runs between Boyle Avenue and Sarah Avenue within the City of St. Louis.
+This page is dedicated to the first segment of the Brickline Greenway (formerly known as the Chouteau Greenway), which will connect Forest Park to the Gateway Arch and provide connections to Fairgrounds Park and Tower Grove Park, runs between Boyle Avenue and Sarah Avenue within the City of St. Louis.
 This short segment parallels the MetroLink light rail line, and provides a connection to the Cortex Innovation Community.

 Total trail length: 0.27 Miles